vinceskahan/v5wiki/Python-3-strategy.md

 Make sure you thoroughly understand the difference between byte sequences and Unicode.
 This is a classic article on the subject: [The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/)

 In Python 2, `str` and `unicode` are separate types.
-An `str` is a sequence of bytes, a `unicode` is a sequence of code points.
+An `str` is a sequence of bytes (also called "byte-string"), a `unicode` is a sequence of code points.
 You go back and forth between them by using `encode` and `decode`.

 In Python 3, there is no type `unicode`, only `str`, which like Python 2's `unicode`, is a sequence of code points.
 By default, all strings are Unicode.
 Python 3 has a separate type, `bytearray` or `bytes`, to represent sequences of bytes.
 Like Python 2, you go back and forth between them using `encode` and `decode`, except the byte representation ends up as `bytes`, not `str`.

 There are two general strategies we could use:

 1. Use the native string type under each version of Python.
-This would be the byte-sequence string under Python 2, and the Unicode string under Python 3.
+This would be the byte-string under Python 2, and the Unicode string under Python 3.
 Convert as appropriate.
 This means all routines that need to do a conversion, typically I/O, must be aware of which version of Python they're running under, or use a library that can do the determination.
-It's worth noting that this strategy (of using the native string type) is basically what we do with WeeWX V3.x, where the native type under Python 2 is a byte string.
+It's worth noting that this strategy (of using the native string type) is basically what we do with WeeWX V3.x, where the native type under Python 2 is a byte-string.
 Unicode strings are only rarely used internally.

-2. Use Unicode in both versions.
-With this strategy, on input, we must always convert byte sequences into Unicode, then, on output, convert them back.
+2. Use Unicode with both versions of Python.
+With this strategy, on input, we must always convert byte-strings into Unicode, then, on output, convert them back.
 This approach has the advantage that internally, strings are always in Unicode, so it is not necessary to know which version of Python you are running under.
 Still, there are issues.
 Consider this code:

    ```python
       if record_generation == "software":
    ```
    Under Python 3, both sides of the equality test are in Unicode, so there is no problem.
-However, using strategy #2, under Python 2, the variable `record_generation` will be a Unicode string, while the literal `"software"` is a byte string.
+However, using strategy #2, under Python 2, the variable `record_generation` will be a Unicode string, while the literal `"software"` is a byte-string.
 We're comparing apples to oranges.
 Fortunately, Python 2 will silently convert ("decode") the right hand side, using an ASCII codec, into a Unicode string, so now it is comparing two Unicode sequences.

    This works fine, except when the right hand side cannot be decoded using an ASCII codec.
 Consider this:

    ```python
    if unit_label == '°C':
    ```
    In this example, we are comparing a Unicode string on the left, and something that cannot be converted into Unicode using the ASCII codec on the right.
-So, the result will always be `False` under Python 2.
+So, under Python 2, the result will always be `False`.

-   The conclusion is that if there is any chance that one or the other side of a comparison is a byte string, which cannot be converted into Unicode using the ASCII codec, we must do the conversion ourselves.
+   The conclusion is that if there is any chance that one or the other side of a comparison is a byte-string, which cannot be converted into Unicode using the ASCII codec, we must do the conversion ourselves.
 The fix for this example is easy:

    ```python